 I have to laugh as I hear similar thoughts from friends who are shopping for campers or smaller homes.
 Maybe this is what is meant by “midlife crisis.”
 I always thought of people who went out and bought a new sports car or divorced their spouse of 20 years for a younger model, but I guess it can come in other forms, too.
 After raising children for so long, having so much freedom can be perplexing.

 It’s also funny how the tables turn.
 For the past 25 years, my husband and I have made the decisions about where to live.
 Now we find ourselves saying things like “wait and see where the kids end up.”
 Our parents and their needs are also on our minds.

-I feel the same way with blogging, too.
+This feeling also pervades my blogging.
 I have so many half-written posts that I’ve been unable to finish.
 Sometimes I lack confidence, and sometimes they seem too self-indulgent.
 Over the winter, I really wasn’t doing anything worth writing about, and lately, we’ve had other things that needed tending to.
 Or is God redirecting me and I’m waiting on Him?
 It feels like a combination of all of the above, so while waiting, I’ve been putting my energy towards other areas.